At least 9 people shot at Allen Premium Outlets in Texas; shooting suspect dead

 At least nine people were shot by a gunman who opened fire Saturday afternoon at Allen Premium Outlets, a mall in Allen, Texas, a suburb in the Dallas–Fort Worth metropolitan area, authorities said.
 The shooting suspect is dead, officials said.

-Rep. Congressman Keith Self in a statement said that "there are multiple casualties," but fatalities have not yet been confirmed by law enforcement.
+"There are multiple casualties," Rep. Keith Self of Texas said in a statement, but fatalities have not yet been confirmed by law enforcement.

 In a news conference Saturday night, Allen Police Chief Brian Harvey reported that an officer was on an unrelated call at about 3:36 p.m. local time when he heard gunshots, responded, and "neutralized" the shooting suspect.